 The USNT is comprised of the top 36 sailors (not including seniors) from the Optimist Team Trials results, plus the top 15 sailors from the Optimist Spring Team Qualifier who are not already USNT members.
-An additional five (5) sailors may be added to the Team at any point throughout the season at the discretion of the USNT Committee and the USNT Performance Director.
+Additional sailors may be added to the Team at any point throughout the season at the sole discretion of the USNT Committee and the USNT Performance Director.

 Training Block Refund Policy

 If a sailor cancels before the initial registration deadline, then they may receive a full refund, less credit card/clubspot fees, or a $25 administrative fee, whichever is higher.

 If a sailor cancels after the initial deadline, but before registration closes (within the "late fee" period), they may receive a refund for the practice fee less the late fee, but only if their spot can be filled by another sailor.

 Among the core elements of a successful USNT program is world-class coaching.
 The USNT Committee works hard to involve as many of the great coaches active in the U.S. circuit as possible and to integrate international team coaches with the national team program.
 The team will maintain favorable coach to sailor ratios to ensure that every sailor gets individual attention and meaningful, ongoing feedback.

 USNT Performance Director – The USNT Performance Director is responsible for the overall professional leadership of the USNT and creates curricula for the USNT training blocks that will challenge sailors of all levels.